opencog/miner/examples/miner/simple/README.md

 or paste scheme commands one by one in guile.

-The results should have been stored in the `results` variable, which can be shown as follows:
+The results should have been stored in the `results-as` and `results-lst` variables, which can be shown as follows:

 ```scheme
 results-as